Skip to Content

 The Thing I Was Always Trying to Build

-For as long as I have been designing, I have been trying to answer one question: why does the same component have to be rebuilt four times?
+For as long as I have been designing, I have been trying to answer a different kind of question: why is there no shared foundation when we implement the same design across different platforms?

 I have the presentations.
-The same interface rendered across a navigation display, a mobile app, a wearable, a car screen.
-The same UI grammar, the same logic, the same user - but no shared foundation underneath.
+The same interface promise rendered across a navigation display, a mobile app, a wearable, a car screen.
+The same UI grammar, the same logic, the same user - but no shared architecture underneath.
 Every platform is a silo.
 Every hand-off is a translation loss.

 The answer I kept returning to was tokens.
-Not a component library - a design vocabulary.
+I was hunting for the semantics - not a component library, but a design vocabulary.
 A system where the visual decisions live in one place, expressed as the smallest possible unit of design intent, and consumed by every platform in whatever language it speaks.
 The same token.
 The least hardcoded props possible.
 The same design, everywhere, maintained once.

 I called the project Horizon.